fncbook/fnc/chapter12/upwind.md

 In order for a numerical method for an evolutionary equation to converge to the correct solution, the numerical domain of dependence in the limit $h \to 0,$ $\tau\to 0$ must contain the exact domain of dependence.
 ::::

 Although we will not provide the rigor behind this theorem, its conclusion is not difficult to justify.
 If the CFL condition does not hold, the exact solution at $(x,t)$ could be affected by a change in the initial data while having no effect on the numerical solution.
-Hence there is no way for the method to get the solution correct for all problems.
+Hence, there is no way for the method to get the solution correct for all problems.
 By contradiction, then, the CFL criterion is necessary for convergence.

 :::{caution}
 The CFL condition is a *necessary* criterion for convergence, but not a *sufficient* one.
 For instance, we could define $U_{i,j}$ to be any weighted convergent sum of all values of $U_{i,0}$.
 While that would make the numerical domain of dependence equal to the entire real line, this method has nothing to do with solving a PDE correctly!
 :::